Winter bedding plants make it easy to create colourful displays that keep your garden looking great even through the cold winter months.

 Primroses are available in a variety of vivacious colours and are ideal for naturalising as they will self-seed, offering year after year of cheerful colour.
 In addition to container and border growing, plant them under hedges and trees.
 Try Primula Rhubarb & Custard a unique and beautiful primrose.

-Caring for Primrose plants
+How to care for Primrose plants

 Primroses prefer cool, semi-shaded areas and will thrive in well-drained yet moist soil.
 Overwatering pots can lead to rot.

 Violas will paint your autumn and winter flower displays with splashes of vibrant colour.
 Varieties flower from October to May, so you can enjoy wonderful violas month after month.
 Compact and beautifully eye-catching, use them in beds or pots for a pop of colour wherever your garden needs it.